ibm-cloud-docs/monitoring/monitoring.md

 You manage alerts in the *Alerts* view of the web UI.
 You can configure the table columns that are displayed in the *Alerts* view.
 Valid column options are: *Name*, *Scope*, *Alert When*, *Segment By*, *Notifications*, *Enabled*, *Modified*, *Captures*, *Channels*, *Created*, *Description*, *Email recipients*, *For at least*, *OpsGenie*, *PagerDuty*, *Severity*, *Slack*, *WebHook*, *SNS topics*, *Type*, *VictorOps*

-The following list outlines the tasks that you can run with alerts:
+The following list outlines the main tasks when you work with alerts:
 * [Configure an alert ![External link icon](../../icons/launch-glyph.svg "External link icon")](https://sysdigdocs.atlassian.net/wiki/spaces/Monitor/pages/205324292/Alerts#Alerts-ConfigureanAlert){:new_window}
 * [Enable or disable an alert ![External link icon](../../icons/launch-glyph.svg "External link icon")](https://sysdigdocs.atlassian.net/wiki/spaces/Monitor/pages/205324292/Alerts#Alerts-Enable/DisableAlerts){:new_window}
 * [Search for an alert ![External link icon](../../icons/launch-glyph.svg "External link icon")](https://sysdigdocs.atlassian.net/wiki/spaces/Monitor/pages/205324292/Alerts#Alerts-SearchforanAlert){:new_window}